Table of content

 - Business info.
 Data about your company, structure, policies, workflows, employees, and procedures.

-The task of writing tech documentation usually falls upon a technical writer.
+The task of writing technical documentation usually falls upon a technical writer.
 He/she is a person specifically trained to translate product requirements and specifics into the language of technical documents.
-In other cases, experts like a tech engineer, team lead or a business analyst may be involved in composing the documents.
+In other cases, experts like a Tech Engineer, Team Lead or a Business Analyst may be involved in technical writing.

 The approach to writing technical documents may vary depending on the framework of team collaboration.
 Within the Waterfall development scheme, teams usually prepare a significant amount of software documentation before the engineering stage.
 This approach allows teams to estimate precise budgets and deadlines.
 Yet, this approach falls flat when it comes to long-term development projects.

 As for Agile development, teams are not overly focused on getting stacks of software documentation from the start.
 Instead, the technical documents are designed along the way and allows for just-in-time planning.
-One of the Agile main manifestos proclaims prioritizing “working software over comprehensive documentation -, “ which means producing essential documentation and being focused on the development quality.
+One of the Agile main manifestos proclaims prioritizing "working software over comprehensive documentation" – which means writing essential documentation and being focused on the development quality.

 Product Documentation Explained